 Why would a church want people to think of blood when they enter their building?
 Why was red paint more affordable than other colors?
 Do churches in other denominations and traditions paint their doors red, too?
 Keep reading to learn more.

-There is no verse in the Bible that instructs churches to paint their doors red.
-However, blood is a very important topic in the Bible because life is in it (Lev.
+No verse in the Bible instructs churches to paint their doors red.
+However, blood is a significant topic in the Bible because life is in it (Lev.
 17:11).
-Many descriptions of blood in the Bible are literal, but the imagery of it is also significant because it symbolizes life.
+Many descriptions of blood in the Bible are literal.
+Still, the imagery of it is also significant because it symbolizes life.
 (Also, see Presbyterian vs. Pentecostal: What’s the Difference?)

-Red doors on Presbyterian churches are likely connected to two Bible stories in particular.
-The first story, referred to as the Passover, is from the Old Testament.
+Red doors on Presbyterian churches likely come from two Bible stories in particular.
+The first story, the Passover, is from the Old Testament.
 The other story is the crucifixion of Christ from the New Testament.

 What is the Passover?
 Passover is an Old Testament story from the book of Exodus.
 The term also refers to the annual commemoration of the event.
-In the story, God sent an angel of death to judge all the firstborn Egyptians males (Exod.
+In the story, God sent an angel of death to judge all the firstborn Egyptian males (Exod.
 12:12).
 (Presbyterian vs. Episcopalian: What’s the Difference?)

 The angel would “pass over” the homes of the Israelites who put blood on their doorposts: “Then they shall take some of the blood and put it on the two doorposts and the lintel of the houses in which they eat it” (Exod.
 12:7).

-- First, it would take a lot more paint to cover the entire structure as opposed to just the door.
+- First, it would take much more paint to cover the entire structure than just the door.

-- Second, painting the front door is closer to the Passover story, than painting the entire structure.
-Some may respond that it wasn’t the door, but the door posts that were covered in blood in Exodus 12.
-This is true, but churches aren’t trying to mimic the Passover, but remind people of what it foreshadowed — the death of Christ.
+- Second, painting the front door is closer to the Passover story than painting the entire structure.
+Some may respond that it wasn’t the door but the door posts covered in blood in Exodus 12.
+This is true, but churches aren’t trying to mimic the Passover but remind people of what it foreshadowed — the death of Christ.

 - Third, the door is how people enter the church to worship, just like the blood of Christ enables people to be righteous in God’s sight.

-The ingredients used to create red paint were plentiful and could easily be found.
-This is why European homes starting in the Middle Ages, as well as barns in early American history, were painted red.
+The ingredients used to create red paint were plentiful and easily found.
+This is why European homes starting in the Middle Ages and barns in early American history were painted red.
 (Also see How Often Do Presbyterians Take Communion?)

 Martin Luther: In the time of German Reformer Martin Luther (1483-1546), the famous church at Wittenberg may have had red doors.
-If this is the case, then other Reformed churches may have painted their doors red to signify unity in the movement.
+If this is the case, other Reformed churches may have painted red doors to signify unity in the movement.
 (Also see Do Presbyterians Use the Rosary?)